jgcfyidev/jgcfyi/content/6-Action.md

 persistent community memory capable of carrying our places forward with vitality.

---
+---

-<mark>For an enduring community memory to sustain us, we must act to
+For an enduring community memory to sustain us, we must act to perpetuate it.
-perpetuate it.
 The most important of such acts are simple: to listen to a friend or plant a tree.
 Still, there are some ways that community computing can help us grow in deeper relationship to our neighbors and our place.
-So finally, let's get into some specific near-term use cases for these technologies.</mark>
+So finally, let's get into some specific near-term use cases for these technologies.

-<mark>The following discussion should be viewed as a
+The following discussion should be viewed as a [limited](https://genius.com/Twain-in-the-high-of-the-morning-lyrics#:~:text=I%20recall%20that%20I%20used%20to%20despair%20at%20the%20lost%20chance%20of%20knowing%0AA%20much%20longed%20for%20beauty%0ABut%20now%20that%20I%20know%20it%27s%20my%20duty%20to%20love%20life%0ANot%20try%20and%20know%20life%0ATo%20show%20it%2Dto%20show%20I%20don%27t%20know%20yet%20I%20know%20that%20it%27s%20real) view, drawing from the [many](https://ipfs.metalabel.xyz/ipfs/QmQvVuzF85JDapSAYd8Ke1H2V8ey5je28hbN1UUJn6Hu6e/pdfs/sacred-stack-the-art-of-cyborg-community.pdf)
-[limited](https://genius.com/Twain-in-the-high-of-the-morning-lyrics#:~:text=I%20recall%20that%20I%20used%20to%20despair%20at%20the%20lost%20chance%20of%20knowing%0AA%20much%20longed%20for%20beauty%0ABut%20now%20that%20I%20know%20it%27s%20my%20duty%20to%20love%20life%0ANot%20try%20and%20know%20life%0ATo%20show%20it%2Dto%20show%20I%20don%27t%20know%20yet%20I%20know%20that%20it%27s%20real)
-view, drawing from the [many](https://ipfs.metalabel.xyz/ipfs/QmQvVuzF85JDapSAYd8Ke1H2V8ey5je28hbN1UUJn6Hu6e/pdfs/sacred-stack-the-art-of-cyborg-community.pdf)
 [brilliant](https://vitalik.eth.limo/general/2021/10/31/cities.html)
 and dedicated people building these tools.
-In reality, the open nature of these systems means that specific uses cannot be prescribed or predicted very far in advance.</mark>
+In reality, the open nature of these systems means that specific uses cannot be prescribed or predicted very far in advance.

----

 ## Digital Identity